EvanPl/Arduino_MPPT_Solar_Charge_Controller/README.md

 ## GIVE IMAGE OG BLYNK APP with the 3 buttons
 ## Circuit Operation
 There are three states that the circuit can be:
+#### Reset
-* **Reset** state, for reseting the circuit.
+State, for reseting the circuit.
 The circuit enters this state when the user either presses the Reset button on the circuit or on the phone (as mentioned in the *Controlling the circuit over the phone* section)
+#### MPPT
-* **MPPT** state, in which the circuit operates as a maximum power point tracking solar charge controller driving a 2V LED load.
+State, in which the circuit operates as a maximum power point tracking solar charge controller driving a 2V LED load.
 The circuit enters this state when the user either presses the MPPT button on the circuit or on the phone (as mentioned in the *Controlling the circuit over the phone* section).
 This charge controller operates as follows:
 * The circuit reads the solar panel and battery voltages, the solar panel output current and power (*read_data* function).
 * Then the circuit decides on which substate to enter (*mode_select* function).
 There are five different substates given below: